patelkishan9286/Kishan_ML_K-MeansClustering/Kishan_ML_K-MeansClustering.md

 So first, lets start with
 ## What is Clustering?
-* To state it directly, **clustering is the process of dividing the items/dataset into groups, consisting of similar data-points.
+* To state it directly, **clustering is the process of dividing the items/dataset into groups, consisting of similar data-points**.
-* And these groups are called clusters**.
+* And these groups are **called clusters**.
 * The points in the same cluster are as similar as possible while the points in diffent clusters are as dissimilar as possible.

 Let me explain by giving an example.